-Discussion: In our research, we have chosen to use the first approach to define events due to its suitability to our design of the proposed Digital Information Service infrastructure.
-We assign a time stamp value to each minor or major event once they occur within the system as an absolute time point described in our prior work [Mustacoglu et al. 2007].
+Discussion: in our research, we have chosen to use the first approach to define events due to its suitability to our design of the proposed Digital Information Service infrastructure.
+We assign a time stamp value to each minor or major event once they occur within the system as an absolute time point described in our prior work.
 The assigned time stamp values provide us with ability to sort events based on their occurrences.
 Our proposed system can generate any version of a final document by using the sorted events.
-Furthermore, the proposed system uses time stamp values for consistency maintenance described in detail in Semantics of the Digital Information Service section.
+Furthermore, the proposed system uses time stamp values for consistency maintenance described in detail in Section 4.

-2.2 Event Representation
+2.2.
+Event representation

-According to [Tolksdorf 1992], [Kowalski and Sadri 1996], [Wyckoff et al. 1998], events are described as tuples.
+According to [15,32,33], events are described as tuples.
 Since any state change of an event in a specific time point or an interval represents information, which is defined as a data structure with several attributes.
 Events are constructed in the form of tuple structure and delivered to external entities that are listening to the system for a particular state changes.
 The communication model for delivering events in the form of tuple structure to the external entities takes place in the form of messages.
 Message formats vary based on the domain of each system.
 Messages in event system portray a tuple structure and generic tuples composed of: